-Your new motor home is warranted under normal use to be free from manufacturing defects in material or workmanship when first sold by an authorized Fleetwood Dealership.
+This warranty covers vehicles manufactured by REV Recreation Group and sold in the United States and Canada.
+Your new motorhome is warranted under normal use to be free from manufacturing defects in material or workmanship when first sold by an authorized REV Recreation Group Dealership.
 For purposes of this warranty, "defect" means a failure of the material or workmanship to conform to the manufacturer's specifications and tolerances.

-The warranty covers the first retail purchaser and all authorized transferees during the warranty.
-The warranty begins on the date of original retail delivery or the date the motor home is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first) "Start Date" and extends for the following periods:
+This warranty covers the first retail purchaser and all authorized transferee's during the warranty period.
+The warranty begins on the date of original retail delivery/sale or the date the motorhome is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first) the "Start Date" and extends for the following periods:

-1. For non-structural defects, one (1) year from the Start Date or until the motor home reaches 15,000 total miles as determined by the mile age shown on the odometer, whichever occurs first.

-2. For structural defects, three (3) years from the Start Date or until the motor home reaches 45,000 total miles as determined by the mileage shown on the odometer, whichever occurs first.
-Structural defects are defined only as the motor home's roof structure, sub-floor structure, and Vacubond® walls.
+- For non-structural defects, one (1) year from the Start Date or until the motorhome reaches 15,000 total miles as determined by the mileage shown on the odometer, whichever occurs first ANY ACTION FOR BREACH OF THIS LIMITED WARRANTY MUST BE COMMENCED NO MORE THAN NINETY (90) DAYS AFTER THE EXPIRATION OF THE RELEVANT PERIOD. - 2.
+For structural defects, three (3) years from the Start Date or until the motorhome reaches 45,000 total miles as determined by the mileage shown on the odometer, whichever occurs first.
+Structural defects are defined only as the motorhome's roof structure, sub-floor structure, and Vacubond® walls.
+ANY ACTION FOR BREACH OF THIS LIMITED WARRANTY MUST BE COMMENCED NO MORE THAN NINETY (90) DAYS AFTER THE EXPIRATION OF THE RELEVANT PERIOD.